 Dr. Julia Shakeri is available by appointment.
 The Exotic Animal Department sees avian, small companion mammals and reptile/amphibian species.
 The Avian/Exotic Pet department at Central Hospital offers wellness examinations as well as treatment and hospitalization of sick birds, reptiles, amphibians, and small companion animals such as sugar gliders, guinea pigs, rabbits and ferrets.
 Basic evaluation and supportive care […]

-Feline hyperthyroidism is one of the most common diseases of older cats, usually due to enlargement of the thyroid gland.
-The veterinarians of Central Hospital for Veterinary Medicine have experience in diagnosing and treating this disease, as well as the effective radioactive iodine or I-131 treatment option. […]
+Fill and submit our I-131 referral form here Feline hyperthyroidism is one of the most common diseases of older cats, usually due to enlargement of the thyroid gland.
+The veterinarians of Central Hospital for Veterinary Medicine have experience in diagnosing and treating this disease, as well as administering the effective radioactive iodine or I-131 treatment option. […]

 Visit Dr. Ellen Lindell’s website click here Dr. Ellen Lindell is a Board Certified Veterinary Behaviorist.
 She is available by appointment to help families solve the behavior problems of their companion animals.
 Common problems are: A well-behaved pet is a pleasure to live with.
-One of our goals at is to help people and their […]
+One of our goals is to help people and their […]